ClementNerma/NightOS/docs/FAQ.md

 ## Who are you?

 My name is Clément Nerma (my last name is a pseudonym).
-I'm a back-end developer that loves to touch everything related to low-level things, like operating systems.
+I'm a back-end developer that makes stuff since I'm 10-year old and I love to touch to low-level concepts, like operating systems.

 ## Why did you create NightOS?